-Anbox Cloud allows you to stream the whole Android experience next to just individual applications.
-The following sections will show how to setup such a virtual Android device experience on top of an existing Anbox Cloud deployment.
+In addition to running individual Android apps, Anbox Cloud allows you to stream the whole Android experience.
+The following sections describe how to set up such a virtual Android device experience.

-In order to create a virtual device experience we first have to create an application with AMS.
-This application will not contain any APK and with that will start directly into the Android system launcher and provide the full Android experience.
+To create a virtual device, you must first set up a basic application.
+This application will not contain an APK and will therefore start directly into the Android system launcher and provide the full Android experience.

 A very simple application manifest for such an application looks like this:

 If you want to use a GPU for instances created for your new

 gpu-slots as a resource requirement in the application manifest.